Robustness and Generalization for Metric Learning: Examples of Robust Metric Learning Algorithms

-\begin{remark} Using triplet-based robustness (Equation~\ref{eq:robu_trip}), we can for instance show the robustness of two popular triplet-based metric learning approaches \cite{Schultz2003,Ying2009} for which no generalization guarantees were known (to the best of our knowledge).
+\begin{example} Using triplet-based robustness (Equation~\ref{eq:robu_trip}), we can show the robustness of two popular triplet-based metric learning approaches \cite{Schultz2003,Ying2009} for which no generalization guarantees were known (to the best of our knowledge).
 These algorithms have the following form: